binsarjr/second-brain-dr-erig-berg/README.md

 # Dr. Eric Berg DC

 a collection of thoughts [Dr. Eric Berg DC](https://www.youtube.com/@Drberg) packaged in text form.
+I use [this](./system.md) system prompt if you want to try it. open with obsidian for better view

 ## Tools